Parameter Estimation for the Complex Fractional Ornstein-Uhlenbeck Processes with Hurst parameter H \in (0, 1/2): Introduction and main results

-where is the covariance function of the fBm, and this drivative can understood as the distribution derivative (see \cite{chenli21}).
-In this paper, we will show that this formula can be simplified using the fact that the term $t^{2H-1}$ in the partial derivative does not contribute to the integration value given by \eqref{zh-n-hu}.
+The derivative $g'$ in \eqref{zh-n-hu} should be understood as the distribution derivative of the function $g$, or more precisely, $g'(s) \dif s$ is the measure $\nu_g(\dif s)$ (see Proposition~\ref{st1-thm-original}).
+In this paper, we will show that the inner product formula \eqref{zh-n-hu} can be simplified using the fact that the term $t^{2H-1}$ in the partial derivative $\frac{\partial R(s,t)}{\partial t}$ does not contribute to the integration value given by \eqref{zh-n-hu}.
 This simplified formula is summarized in the following Proposition \ref{st1-thm-original}.